CherryYeti/FireStarter/README.md

 ### MacOS (Untested paths)

-- I believe that the path to the java installations should be
+- The paths for the java installations should be

+`/Library/Java/JavaVirtualMachines/temurin-17.jdk/Contents/Home/bin/java`

+`/Library/Java/JavaVirtualMachines/temurin-17.jdk/Contents/Home/bin/java`

+- If you are using brew to install openjdk, the locations will be

 `/usr/local/opt/openjdk@8/bin/java`

-`/usr/local/opt/openjdk@17/bin/java`
+`/usr/local/opt/openjdk@8/bin/java`

 ### Linux